py4dstem/py4DSTEM/README.md

 The aim of py4DSTEM is to provide a comprehensive suite of tools for interacting with, visualizing, and analyzing 4DSTEM data.
 Intended applications include generating virtual images; classification and segmentation; mapping orientation, crystallinity, and strain fields; and other analytical tools including ptychography and fluctuation electron microscopy.

-py4DSTEM is designed to be used at three possible levels of interaction.
+py4DSTEM can be used at three distinct levels of interaction.
 A graphical user interface facilites rapid data exploration, and live testing and tuning of analysis parameters.
 For analysis requiring greater user control, py4DSTEM can be run and interfaced directly from the command line using a python 3 interpreter.
 For large scale projects, py4DSTEM enables automated batch processing of many 4DSTEM datasets.

 py4DSTEM is open source, copyleft software.
 It is free to use, alter, or build on, provided that any work derived from py4DSTEM is also kept free and open.

 ## Quick overview